syncfusion-content/blazor-docs/blazor/chart/advanced-accessibility-configuration.md

 ## Trendline

-Customisable properties within the [ChartTrendline](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTrendline.html) allow you to control the accessibility of the trendline on the chart, including:
+Customizable properties within the [ChartTrendline](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTrendline.html) allow you to control the accessibility of the trendline on the chart, including:
 * [AccessibilityDescription](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTrendline.html#Syncfusion_Blazor_Charts_ChartTrendline_AccessibilityDescription) - Provides a text description for the trendline, enhancing support for screen readers.
 * [AccessibilityDescriptionFormat](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTrendline.html#Syncfusion_Blazor_Charts_ChartTrendline_AccessibilityDescriptionFormat) - Specifies a format for the accessibility description of the trendline, allowing dynamic content.
 For example, the format "${series.name} : ${point.x}" displays the series name and x-value of the point in the accessibility description.
 * [AccessibilityRole](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTrendline.html#Syncfusion_Blazor_Charts_ChartTrendline_AccessibilityRole) - Specifies the role of the trendline, helping screen readers to identify the element appropriately.